SunreetKhanna/statistical-simulation/README.md

 # statistical-simulation
-A Repository to hold various codes for perd=forming simulation and estimation exercises
+A Repository to hold various codes for performing simulation and estimation exercises